Disability Services Faculty FAQ

-That students feign disabilities in order to receive special consideration is a common myth.
-No student who truly understands the nature of a disability would want to “fake” having one.
-If you have any reason to question whether or not a student has a disability, contact the Director of Disability Services.
+Most often students do not feign disabilities in order to receive special consideration.
+If you have a reason to question whether or not a student has a disability, contact the Director of Disability Services.
 The student must have documentation on file to verify that he/she has a disability.

 The student can take legal action against you and the institution.
-Toya Cooper, Westmont Legal Counsel, is listed as the contact person for students to file grievance complaints.
+Westmont's Legal Counsel, is listed as the contact person for students to file grievance complaints.

 Section 504 of the Rehabilitation Act of 1973